Darboux evaluations of algebraic Gauss hypergeometric functions: Introduction

-This is a Fuchsian equation on $\PP^1$ with 3 regular singular points $Z=0$, $1$, $\infty$.
-The local exponent differences at these points are equal (up to the sign) to $e_0,e_1,e_\infty$, respectively.
+This is a Fuchsian equation on $\PP^1_X$ with 3 regular singular points $X=0$, $1$, $\infty$.
+The local exponent differences are: $1-c$ at $X=0$; $c-a-b$ at $X=1$; and $a-b$ at $X=\infty$.
+Let $E(e_1,e_2,e_3)$ denote a hypergeometric equation with the local exponent differences $e_1,e_2,e_3$ at the 3 singular points.
+The order and multiplication by $-1$ of the exponent differences is disregarded in this notation.

-Hypergeometric equation (\ref{hpgdee}) has a basis of algebraic solutions if and only if its monodromy group is finite.
-The following hypergeometric equations (and their fractional-linear transformations; see Appendix \ref{hpgdeqs}) have this property and are called {\em standard hypergeometric equations} with algebraic solutions: \begin{itemize} \item $H(1,1/n,1/n)$, where $n$ is a positive integer.
+As well known \cite{schwarz72,baltadw,putulm}, hypergeometric equation (\ref{hpgdee}) has a basis of algebraic solutions if and only if its monodromy group is finite.
+The following hypergeometric equations (and their fractional-linear transformations; see Appendix \ref{hpgdeqs}) have this property and are called {\em standard hypergeometric equations} with algebraic solutions: \begin{itemize} \item $E(1,1/n,1/n)$, where $n$ is a positive integer.
 The hypergeometric equation degenerates to a Fuchsian equation with two singular points.
-Its monodromy group is the cyclic group with $n$ elements. \item $H(1/2,1/2,1/n)$, where $n$ is an integer, $n\ge 2$.
-The monodromy group of this equation is the dihedral group with $2n$ elements. \item $H(1/2,1/3,1/3)$.
-The monodromy group is the tetrahedral group, isomorphic to $A_4$. \item $H(1/2,1/3,1/4)$.
-The monodromy group is the octahedral group, isomorphic to $S_4$. \item $H(1/2,1/3,1/5)$.
-The monodromy group is the icosahedral group, isomorphic to $A_5$. \end{itemize} The celebrated theorem of Klein \cite{klein77} states that if a second order linear homogeneous differential equation only has algebraic solutions, then that equation is a {\em pull-back transformation} of a standard hypergeometric equation from the list above.
-Explicitly, if the Fuchsian equation has coefficients in $\CC(X)$, the pull-back transformation changes the variable $Z$ in (\ref{hpgdee}) to a rational function $\varphi(X)$.
-In geometric terms, we have a finite covering $\varphi:\PP^1_X\to\PP^1_Z$ between two projective lines, and we {\em pull-back} the standard hypergeometric equation from $\PP^1_Z$ onto $\PP^1_X$.
+Its monodromy group is a cyclic group with $n$ elements. \item $E(1/2,1/2,1/n)$, where $n$ is an integer, $n\ge 2$.
+The projective monodromy group of this equation is the dihedral group with $2n$ elements. \item $E(1/2,1/3,1/3)$.
+The projective monodromy is the tetrahedral group, isomorphic to $A_4$. \item $E(1/2,1/3,1/4)$.
+The projective monodromy is the octahedral group, isomorphic to $S_4$. \item $E(1/2,1/3,1/5)$.
+The projective monodromy is the icosahedral group, isomorphic to $A_5$. \end{itemize} Recall that the projective monodromy group is the monodromy group (or the Galois group, if solutions are algebraic) of $y_1/y_2$, where $y_1,y_2$ is a basis of solutions of the differential equation.
+The quotient $y_1/y_2$ is known as a {\em Schwarz map}.
+In general, the two-dimensional monodromy representation of second order Fuchsian equations is a cyclic extension of the projective monodromy.